andre-davcev/angular-fantasia/README.md

 ## Technology Stack

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) using [Nrwl Nx](https://nrwl.io/nx).
-Every push to the master branch triggers continuous integration using [Circle CI](https://circleci.com/).
+Every push to the master branch triggers continuous integration using [Github Actions](https://github.com/features/actions).
 This Angular application is currently on version 14 and utilizes various TypeScript libraries.
-[RxJS](https://rxjs-dev.firebaseapp.com/) is used extensively throughout the code and am using [NGXS](https://ngxs.gitbook.io/ngxs) for state management.
+[RxJS](https://rxjs.dev/) is used extensively throughout the code and am using [NGXS](https://ngxs.gitbook.io/ngxs) for state management.

 ## Quick Start & Documentation

 Although this is a personal project, you should be able to replicate my environment quite easily.
-Simply clone my repository `git clone https://github.com/andre-davcev/fantasia.git` and then run `npm i` inside the repository folder (assuming you have npm installed globally).
+Simply clone my repository `git clone https://github.com/andre-davcev/sandbox.git` and then run `npm i` inside the repository folder (assuming you have npm installed globally).

 ## Running Fantasia locally